|[Washbacks at Glengyle distillery]|

 |[Springbank still malts its own barley - a real rarity in Scotland]|

 Within walking distance

-Description: Scotland's only completely self-contained distillery, including original maltings and bottling plant.
+Description: Springbank claim to be Scotland's only completely self-contained distillery (despite competing claims from Islay), including original maltings and bottling plant.
 Unmissable.

 Description: Springbank's more modern sister distillery - and its complete opposite.

-Cost (2017): £7+ depending on tour type - joint tour with Springbank also available
+Cost (2019): £12+ depending on tour type - tours also take in Springbank Distillery

 |[Glengyle Distillery still house]|